Is The High Fat Keto Diet For You? One Woman and Three Experts Tell The Tale

 Often times, not.

-You must test for ketones to ensure you’re in ketosis.
+You must test for ketones to make sure you’re in ketosis.

 Melia’s ketone testing meter kit arrived in the mail during the second week of her ketone diet.
 The pocket-sized medical device uses a small blood sample to measure the presence of ketones.